Maryland

 Can I Shoot Down a Drone Over My Property in Maryland?

 No. Federal law, not Maryland law, controls this question.
 The Aircraft Sabotage Act, 18 U.S.C.
 Section 32, makes it a felony to willfully damage, destroy, or disable an "aircraft," a category the FAA has treated as including drones since 2012, regardless of altitude or property ownership below.
 A conviction carries up to 20 years in federal prison and a fine of up to $250,000.
 Publicized cases where a shooter avoided serious consequences under state law, like Kentucky's 2015 "Kentucky Drone Slayer" incident, reflect local prosecutorial discretion rather than an established legal right; the related federal suit, Boggs v.
-Meredith, was dismissed in 2017 on jurisdictional grounds without the court reaching the merits.
+Merideth, was dismissed in 2017 on jurisdictional grounds without the court reaching the merits.
 No Maryland statute authorizes a property owner to shoot down or otherwise disable a drone.
 For the camera side of Maryland privacy law, including home security and workplace monitoring, see Maryland Surveillance Camera Laws.

 Penalties at a Glance